 - Missing parts of their fin

-In severe cases, the fins may fall off completely.
-The affected fish may also show signs of stress, such as lethargy or decreased appetite.
+In severe cases, their fins can fall off completely.
+The affected fish will also show signs of stress, such as lethargy or decreased appetite.

 Diagnosing Marine Fin Rot

 Diagnosing fin rot can be done by looking at your fish and seeing how their fins look.
 A veterinarian or experienced fishkeeper might also perform a bacterial culture to identify the specific type of bacteria causing the infection.